dlindqu3/prisma-store-sample/README.md

     - generates .env
 - npx prisma db push
     - set up initial versions of your schema (can alter later)
     - temporary, doesn't generate migrations
+    - can also be used to update schema
 - npx prisma studio
     - gives us a GUI to look at models
 - npx prisma generate